- Autism Insurance Resource Center (AIRC)

 - Clinical and/or relevant experience with individuals with disabilities and their families

 - Commitment to improving the status of people with disabilities and their families

 - Strong academic record

 - Ability to commit the time necessary to complete the program successfully

-The deadline for the 2020-2021 academic year is due Monday, June 15, 2020.
-Below are the application materials.
-Complete applications include:
+The deadline for the 2020-2021 academic year is due Friday, May 15, 2020.
+Application materials are below.

 1. A completed application form

 2. A personal statement (see application form for details)

 3. Two professional references

 4. Official transcripts from all undergraduate and graduate (if applicable) institutions